In recent years, many industry-leading corporations have been replaced by startups or competing firms that were able to innovate quicker.

 For the newly built venture, this phase goes on indefinitely as it grows and potentially even dominates the market.
 But what happens to the venture building team after this?
 They repeat the whole process of finding a new problem, creating a solution, and building a new venture all over again.

-You might be asking: What can CVB do for my corporation?
+You might be asking: What can corporate venture building (CVB) do for my corporation?

 Building and scaling new ventures have the potential to bring significant benefits to both the venturing corporation and the newly created venture.